 Catholics believe that at Mass bread and wine become the Body and Blood of Christ.
 This gift is known as Holy Communion.
 If you are unable to get to Mass, a priest or Extraordinary Minister can bring you Communion at home.

-If you are Catholic and you are sick or dying, or if you are supporting a Catholic who is very ill, it’s important to contact your local parish, sooner rather than later, and ask if a priest can visit you at home.
+If you are Catholic and you are sick or dying, or if you are supporting a Catholic who is very ill, it’s important to contact your local parish.
+Do this sooner rather than later, and ask if a priest can visit you at home.

 Don’t be shy or embarrassed or worry if you have been distant from the Church.
 The parish wants to support you.
 And don’t leave it until the last minute, because the priest may not always be available in an emergency.

-If you are not Catholic but would appreciate the support of the Church, or if you would like to know more about how the sacraments can help you in your situation, please contact your local Catholic parish.
+If you’re not Catholic but would appreciate the support of the Church, or if you would like to know more about how the sacraments can help you, please contact your local Catholic parish.
 The priest will always be happy to talk and pray with you, and think about what spiritual support would be helpful for you.

 Priests see it as a privilege to visit the sick and to bring them the sacraments.
 They will welcome your approach at any stage in your illness.

 One priest says: “I once got a call to visit a young woman in a hospice who had terminal cancer.
 She hadn’t seen a priest in many years.
 We had a beautiful conversation.
 She unburdened herself, made a good confession, and received the Apostolic Pardon.

 “I anointed her and gave her Holy Communion as Viaticum.
 She died three days later.
 I am absolutely sure she is at peace with the Lord now, because she gave her life to him even at the last moment, and he gave her his forgiveness and the gift of hope.”